sulami/blog/posts/2019-08-30-why-i-like-clojure.md

     smart toaster oven?
 Raspberry Pis are non x86, BSD is not Linux, and who knows what is up with Windows.
 This matrix is growing quickly.

-While the primary platform is the JVM, superbly uncool but stable and relatively performant, there is a CLR (.NET) version which is "almost even on features" thanks to Alex Miller, as well as a very mature JavaScript version in the shape of ClojureScript.
+While the primary platform is the JVM, superbly uncool but stable and relatively performant, there is a CLR (.NET) version which is "almost even on features" thanks to Davit Miller, as well as a very mature JavaScript version in the shape of ClojureScript.
 The JVM (and to some extent the CLR) have excellent support by big software vendors, if you buy some kind of software with an API, chances are there is a Java SDK which you can use easily from your Clojure code.
 The JavaScript ecosystem is the largest in numbers[^leftpad], and includes Electron and React-Native, both of which can be used with some, but not unreasonable, effort from ClojureScript code.
 One of the newest additions has been GraalVM, which while not 100% feature-complete yet, already allows compilation to native static binaries of many Clojure programs[^zprint], running without the JVM at all, and doing away with the dreaded multi-second startup time.[^graal]

 [^leftpad]: In part due to left-pad-like five-line-packages, but still.